vishvAsa/notes/sapiens/branches/Aryan/kentum/germanic/english/USA/articles/MT_lekhAH/2024-president-race.md

 The reality is that piNDaka is controlled ultimately by the likes of sora, nayva~Nka, pR^iShTaka etc, with their neocon allies in the policy circles and their agents like sullaka+++(=??)+++ and nimeShaka in the government.
 So, the plans hatched by the higher level are put into action by these duShTa-s and that's exactly what has happened.

 They fear that the nAri~NgapuruSha would pour water on their entire venture going back to ShiDga's regime of pulling down the rUs.
 Hence, as a desperate parting move nimeShaka and sullaka have decided to exercise the option made famous by the hero of their tradition shamshonaka.

+## Pardon
+Wonder why people are so excited about piNDaka letting vyAdha-piNDaka go.
+That's in every way the most unsurprising thing and also keeping with what every other mahAmlechCharAT has done

+## Corporate truce
+It is amply clear that the mahAduShTa-s mukhagiri and khalvATa bejha are now intending to reach a truce with the pichChilaka so that they get some favors in return.
+Hopefully the nAri~Nga does not make big concessions for them

+## Syria and Georgia
+vijaya-vyApArin has made a largely correct statement regarding Syria but the neocons and their proxies will have other plans.
+Big win for the mahAmlechCha-bha~njaka-s and their marUnmatta allies before pichChilu~nga takes the throne.

+After Syria, the mAhAmlechCha Deep State's latest move is to light a new fire in Georgia.
+To repeat ourselves, the rUs will be severely tested.
+The open question is how far their plants to scuttle pichChilaka will bear fruit.
+As you can see Georgia is very strategic: the Caucasian underbelly of Russia, fossil fuels, the two seas, communication with Islamic state in Iran,

+## Kash Patel
+nari~Nga unleashing the turtle has undoubtedly sent shockwaves.
+There will be a frenetic reaction: the question is whether the public would ever see it. pichChilaka's turtle is one of the few who has openly spoken truth about duShTa-mukhagiri: like a zairimyangura daeva for the ahurian.
+Thus, the old allies Big tech and the daNDaka-s would do all they can to prevent the turtle from reaching shore.